mozilla/jira-bugzilla-integration/docs/adrs/003-bugzilla-response-codes.md

 ### Cons:
  - Additional infrastructure for the DLQ bucket
- - Additional complexity with logic for checking blocks and mergable events
+ - Additional complexity with logic for checking blocks and merge-able events

 ### Notes:
- - This relies on using the ``last_change_time`` property from bugzilla webhook payloads.
+ - This relies on using the ``last_change_time`` property from Bugzilla webhook payloads.
  - Also relies on checking the ``issue.comment.updated`` and ``updated`` properties in the Jira API.
- - This will cause a bit more latency in event processing, but nothing noticable to users.
+ - This will cause a bit more latency in event processing, but nothing noticeable to users.
  - This will cause more API calls to Jira.
 We should consider rate limits.

 ## Considered Options
-For all of these options, we will be returning a successful 200 response to bugzilla's webhook calls.
-Note: we have to return a 200 because of bugzilla's webhook functionality (they check for 200 specifically, not just any OK response).
+For all of these options, we will be returning a successful 200 response to Bugzilla's webhook calls.
+Note: we have to return a 200 because of Bugzilla's webhook functionality (they check for 200 specifically, not just any OK response).

 ### Option 1: Log the failure and move on
-JBI will log that we couldn't process a specific payload, along with relevant ID's (bug id, jira ticket id, comment id, etc) so further investigation can be done if needed.
+JBI will log that we couldn't process a specific payload, along with relevant ID's (bug id, Jira issue id, comment id, etc) so further investigation can be done if needed.

 **Decision Drivers**
 - Amount of initial engineering effort: very low